hbui138/python-minesweeper/python-minesweeper-main/readme.txt

-Minesweeper python project made by
+Minesweeper python game made by
-Niklas Raesalmi
 Hieu Bui
-Niranjan Sreegith

-on the Elementary Programming course 31.12.2022
+31.12.2022

 The game can be started by running game_engine.py PEACE